intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

 ## SPIR-V Extension

-The SPIR-V extension for this design doc is presented in #13918 (will update link to PR review is complete).
+The SPIR-V extension for this design doc is presented in #13918 (will update link once PR review is complete).
 This list summarizes the additions:

 1. Access groups defined using an LLVM `llvm.access.group` metadata are